anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/01-data-and-logic.md

 Logic is _executed_ by the computer.
 Most of the time, the result of running a piece of logic is data manipulation: some data gets created, modified, or deleted.

+> 📚 **Recap**: In this chapter, we've learned about the two basic things out of which all the programming is built – data and logic.
 In the next chapter, we will see an example of data and logic in our first program.

 ## Concepts Recap
 - **Data** – information stored in the computer, such as blog articles, Instagram pictures, YouTube videos etc. When you speak about them, you may naturally use nouns to refer to them.